Shepherd Hills Tested: Retirement, death and legacy

 In 2014, his owners retired Shepherd Hills Tested, and he spent three years of retirement at D&H Cattle's ranch as a breeding bull.
 In April 2017, Shepherd Hills Tested was living at the facility of part-owner Rod Reid of Shepherd Hills Cutlery when an accident occurred.
 He got into a fight with another bull, and the two managed to break some fences in the process.
 Before anyone could get to the scene, Tested made his way off the property through one of the holes in the fence and was on a highway when he was struck by a vehicle.
 Approximately two weeks after being struck, Tested died on April 14, 2017, as a result of injuries incurred from the accident.

 Shepherd Hills Tested's son, #A1 Mud Shark, a D&H Cattle bull, bucked his first season on the BFTS elite tour in 2017.
-Mauney has made two qualified rides on this bull.
+J.B.
+Mauney made two qualified rides on this bull.
 In April 2017, in Billings, Montana, Mauney rode Mud Shark for 89.5-points in Round 3.
 Prior to that, in Sioux Falls, South Dakota, Mauney rode Mud Shark for 89 points.